Particular/docs.particular.net/servicepulse/introduction-and-installing-servicepulse.md

 5. The installation process performs the following actions:
    * Installs the Windows Service "Particular ServicePulse" which hosts the web application
    * Open the ServicePulse web application using the default browser
-6. After installing ServicePulse, see the following sections to configure your existing endpoints to be monitored via ServicePulse.
+6. After installing ServicePulse, see the following sections to configure the existing endpoints to be monitored via ServicePulse.

 ### Configuring ServicePulse